Sunday, October 12, 2025

 Because all of the weight and bending moment on the mast is concentrated where the mast connects (at right angles, even!) to the two decks, the brackets were made very wide and deep, in order to engage a large area of the plywood.
 Both brackets fit tightly on the plywood, and are clamped tightly in place with many bolts once installed.
 This ensures the plywood does not see concentrated forces which could bend or break the wood fibers, leading to eventual failure.

 That's really about it.
-Once fit and function were verified, the parts were degreased, abrasive blasted, primered, and painted safety yellow in a vain attempt to shave my shins in the future.
+Once fit and function were verified, the parts were degreased, abrasive blasted, primered, and painted safety yellow in a vain attempt to save my shins in the future.

 No comments: